MacOS

 Much like with #Windows, there are multiple attempts to implement such a thing in the absence of it in the base operating system.
 Notable ones you might consider using are:

-• MacPorts, almost certainly the best one if I'm remembering correctly, full of the software you'd expect to have immediate access to on any Linux system
+- MacPorts, the longtime leader of the pack full of the software you'd expect to have immediate access to on any Linux system

 Packaging up Windows applications